globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Asynchronous

 Records may be added to an existing `Globus Search
-<https://docs.globus.org/api/search/>`_ index using the Search /
+<https://docs.globus.org/api/search/>`_ index using the *Globus Search -
-ingest Action Provider.
-The input to the Action Provider includes the id of the Search index to be added to and the data, in the Search-defined ``GMetaEntry`` format.
+Ingest* action provider.
+The input to the action provider includes the id of the Search index to be added to and the data, in the Search-defined ``GMetaEntry`` format.
 The user calling the Action Provider must have permission to write to the index referenced.
-Globus Search will process the ingest operation asynchronously, so this Action Provider also behaves in an asynchronous fashion: requests to update the state of an Action will reflect the result from updating the state of the ingest task in Globus Search.
-Since Globus Search does not support cancellation of tasks, this Action Provider also does not support cancellation of its Actions.
+Globus Search will process the ingest operation asynchronously, so this action provider also behaves in an asynchronous fashion: requests to update the state of an Action will reflect the result from updating the state of the ingest task in Globus Search.
+Since Globus Search does not support cancellation of tasks, this action provider also does not support cancellation of its Actions.

 .. literalinclude:: ../../examples/action_bodies/search_ingest.json